BenjaminEHowe/beh.uk/_posts/2023-03-10-power-outage-retro-part-1.md

 ---
 layout: default
-title: "Power Outage 9 March 2023: Retrospective (Part 1)"
+title: "Power Outages 9 & 12 March 2023: Retrospective (Part 1)"
 categories: networking
 ---

+**Update 13 March**: added details from events on 12 March.

-This post represents the first of a two part mini-series retrospecting on [the widespread power outages in Sussex on 9 March 2023, which affected over 35,000 homes](https://www.theargus.co.uk/news/23375679.outages-fixed-sussex-following-power-cuts/) (including mine!).
+This post represents the first of a two part mini-series retrospecting on [the widespread power outages in Sussex on 9 and 12 March 2023, which affected over 35,000 homes](https://www.bbc.co.uk/news/uk-england-sussex-64933050) (including mine!).
 Specifically I'll be thinking about at how it affected me and how I could reduce the personal impact of a future outage.

 ## Timeline of events

 All times are Greenwich Mean Time, and written using the 24 hour clock.

-All events happened on 9 March 2023.
+### Thursday 9 March

 0336: Sensors in my home stopped sending data over the internet.
 These sensors do not have any power backup, so stop working immedately when a power outage occurs.